nextcomputers/previous/branches/branch_softfloat/readme.previous.txt

   > Fixes bug that caused a crash when using write protected image files.

 Previous v1.8 (unreleased):
+  > Removes support for host keyboard repeat because it became useless.
   > Fixes bug that caused FMOVECR to return wrong values in some cases.
   > Fixes bug in timing system that caused hangs in variable speed mode.